 · Deep Drop! – This double drop longboard pusher has a 1.3 inch drop!
 This gets you lower than ever for easier distance pushing and longboard commuting

-· More Flex! – We increased the flex by changing the curves.
-More flex + stronger layup = stronger board without losing liveliness.
+· Meticulously Designed Flex! – We improved the flex from previous models by changing the curves and construction.
+More body flex + stronger layup = stronger board without losing liveliness.

 · Better Lamination! – Mold improvements and epoxy lamination make this distance longboard deck more durable than ever.

-· Fiberglass! – A maple / fiberglass construction makes the 2020 Trip more durable and warp-resistant than ever!
+· Fiberglass! – A maple / fiberglass construction makes the 2021 Trip more durable and warp-resistant than ever!
 We package the fiberglass under a layer of rosewood veneer to protect your fingers and add beauty.

-· Aesthetic Improvements – Stained wood veneer and laser cut griptape really make the Trip pop on the street
+· Aesthetic Improvements – Rosewood veneer and laser cut griptape really make the Trip pop on the street

 The Trip is the premier double drop longboard for distance, whether longboard commuting to work or traveling long distances.
 And it is easily our best longboard for beginners.
 We tend to suggest the Trip for true distance riding and then point toward the Ember as a mini cruiser commuter longboard or our new 2021 Pranayama Distance Cruiser for lower distance commutes.
-Any of our double drop longboards will serve as a proper distance skateboard, though the Trip’s fiberglass construction will undoubtedly out-last the Ember in terms of longevity.
-Both are low to the ground, lightweight, and easy to push.
-Both are supportive of large wheels with thin trucks.
-And both are pretty darn small!
+Any of our double drop longboards will serve as a proper distance skateboard, though the Trip’s fiberglass construction will undoubtedly out-last the all-wood decks in terms of longevity.
+All are low to the ground, lightweight, and easy to push.
+All are supportive of large wheels with thin trucks.
+And they’re all pretty darn small!
 These characteristics are really our mantra for the purpose of commuter and distance skateboarding.
-Include the parts that matter, and do it in the best way possible, and that’s it!
+Maximize inputs, include the features that matter, and do it all in the best way possible!